himanshukj17122000/JavaScript-Animations-Extensions/README.md

 - "Create Scroll Reveal" provides the user with an implementation of [scrollreveal.js](https://github.com/jlmakes/scrollreveal).
 The example can be used to make the navigation bar in web pages.
 The implementation has been taken from [jsbin](https://jsbin.com/fuvusofere/edit?html,css,output).
 The command would creare 2 files- scroll.html and scroll.css.
 If there are files with the same name, they will be overwritten by running this command.

 - "Get Motion Anim" provides the user with an implementation of [Mo.js](https://github.com/mojs/mojs).
 The example can be changed to make shapes that can be animated on the screen.
 The implementation has been taken from [codepen](https://blog.codepen.io/2017/09/22/fun-mo-js/).
 The command would creare 3 files- MoBoxes.html, MoBoxes.css and MoBoxes.js.
 If there are files with the same name, they will be overwritten by running this command.

+- "Create Mo Radio" provides the user with an implementation of [Mo.js](https://github.com/mojs/mojs).
+The example can be changed to make shapes that can be animated on the screen.
+The implementation has been taken from [csstricks](https://css-tricks.com/introduction-mo-js/).
+The command would creare 3 files- MoMusic.html, MoMusic.css and MoMusic.js.
+A radio playing music is made and this music can be muted as well.
+If there are files with the same name, they will be overwritten by running this command.